ivanp81/microservices/README.md

 - Unit tests are solitary (use Mocks) and perform behavior verification
 - Integration\Component tests are sociable (use some real collaborators), and perform state verification
-- All the external system component should be run as in memory process
+- As we want fast test and fast feedback, the external system component are executed with in memory process
 - Some test duplication are possible as we want see the testing strategies from different point of view

 #### Framework